-Black Claw expands to new markets with ease and reduces overselling
+How Black Claw reduced overselling and expanded to new markets with ease

 Years ago, tattooers around the world shifted from making their own needles to purchasing needles online.
 Due to mass production, roughly 25% of the needles ordered en mass were typically low quality, making them unstable and unsafe.